 While IPCAA students are not required to gain fieldwork experience in order to earn their degree, in practice almost all students spend time in the field.
 The nature of this experience varies considerably, however, depending on the student and her/his specific interests.
-‘Fieldwork’ in this context also covers a wide range of methodologies and techniques, including excavation, regional survey, artifact analysis, and the restudy of material from previous projects.
-IPCAA encourages students to acquire a balanced view of what fieldwork entails, and to undertake projects appropriate to their research concerns.
+‘Fieldwork’ in this context covers a wide range of methodologies and techniques, including excavation, regional survey, artifact analysis, and the restudy of material from previous projects.
+IPCAA encourages students to acquire a range of experience, and to undertake projects appropriate to their research interests.
 Some financial support for fieldwork expenses (especially travel) are available from both IPCAA and the Rackham School of Graduate Studies.
 Click here to go to the museum's fieldwork page.

 - Learn more about the possibilities of summer support from IPCAA